Visual Cues and Icons in Tableau Desktop

 Fields in the Calculation editor

-Fields in the calculation editor are colour coded by field type.
+Text in the calculation editor is colour coded.

 Visual CueDescription